Uberi/Canvas-AHK/Documentation/Main.md

 ==========
 Canvas-AHK is a portable, high level drawing library written for AutoHotkey, designed for use in moderately graphics intensive applications outputting to screens or image files.

+The source code can be found at [GitHub](https://github.com/Uberi/Canvas-AHK).

 Overview
 --------
 * Surfaces are where things are drawn.